 How to diagnose Achilles tendonitis

-When you have Achilles tendonitis/tendinopathy, you’ll feel the pain either in the middle of the tendon (mid-portion Achilles tendinopathy) or where the tendon attaches into the heel bone (insertional Achilles tendinopathy).
+When you have Achilles tendonitis/tendinopathy, you’ll feel the pain either in the middle of the tendon (mid-portion Achilles tendinopathy) or where the tendon attaches to the heel bone (insertional Achilles tendinopathy).
 It’s important to distinguish between these two areas because the treatment for them is slightly different.

 Typically the pain comes on gradually and initially you may just notice a bit of discomfort in your Achilles at the start of a training session which then goes away as you warm up.
 However, the pain and stiffness usually return several hours after your session.
 It can feel especially stiff and uncomfortable first thing in the morning and walking down stairs may be a challenge.